brygotti/lesfraisestagada/analysis.md

 #### Normalizing the click count

 Given the results of the regression analysis, we will only consider two confounders, which seem to have the most influence on the click count: the number of articles per country and the in-degree of each article.
-We will define a new metric, the normalized click count: for each country, we will divide the total number of clicks made to articles of that country by the total number of links-in from articles of that country.
-This will give us a metric that accounts for the influence of the number of articles and the in-degree of each country.
+We will define a new metric, the normalized click count: for each country, we will divide the total number of clicks made to articles of that country by the total in-degree of that country.
+Note that given the high correlation between the in-degree of a country and the number of articles in that country (the more articles, the more links to those articles), this new metric is essentially accounting for both confounders at once.

-Of course, the way we computed this new metric is quite arbitrary, and there might be many other ways to do it.
-For example, if the relationship between the in-degree and the click count was quadratic, it would make more sense to divide the click count by the square of the in-degree.
-But given that it is very hard to know for sure what the relationship between our confounders and the click count is, we will stick to this simple approach.
-This actually still makes quite a bit of sense: we are essentially counting, for a given country, the average number of clicks that a single link to that country receives.
+Although it might seem like the way we computed this new metric is quite arbitrary, it actually still makes a lot of sense: we are essentially counting, for a given country, the average number of clicks that a single link to that country receives.

+As we can see in the graph below, this already looks a lot more interesting.
+The top countries are no longer dominated by Western countries.
+We see countries like South Africa, Jordan or Mexico among the top.
+The USA is still pretty high (ending up at the second position), but it is now with Canada the only two Westerb countries left in the top 10.

 </div>
 </div>